 Internally the compute nodes are partitioned into slices with each slice having a portion of CPU and memory allocated to it.
 The node slices will work in parallel to complete the work that is allocated by the leader node.

-You can read more on Amazon Redshift architecture here.
+You can read more on AWS Redshift architecture here.

 Now that we have an idea about how Redshift architecture works, let us see how this architecture translates to performance.